At a Glance

 Back at the road, opposite the remnants of The Happy Turtle, the inland street leads past Bailan Cafe on the corner to the few bungalows of Blue Garden Resort (currently closed) and other local and long stay houses.

-In the next little section heading towards Mercure Hideaway, there’s a laundry and minimart as well other good local food stands on either side of the road.
-The police box, an ATM and Preecha Seafood restaurant (currently closed) are opposite the hotel entrance.
+In the next little section heading towards Mercure Hideaway, there’s a laundry and minimart as well other good local diners including Nanny on either side of the road.
+The police box, an ATM and Preecha Seafood restaurant are opposite the hotel entrance.
 The bungalows and restaurant of Rock Inn straddle the start of the hill next door.

 Just before you leave Bailan, you”ll spot another track leading seawards, which brings you out at Lisca Beach.
-The canopying, Treetops Adventure Park, which was also down here, has now closed down.
+The canopying, Treetops Adventure Park, which was also down here, has long since closed down.

 Summary – Bailan Beach